chef/effortless/README.md

 scaffold_policy_name=example-app
 ```

-Effortless for Chef Infra is a strong way to build, run, and manage the chef-infra-client and your cookbooks as a single, deployable package.
-It is optimized for running without the need for a Chef Infra Server and it provides a pull-based update strategy for continuous delivery of the chef-infra-client and your cookbooks to your infrastructure nodes.
+Effortless for Chef Infra is a strong way to build, run, and manage the Chef Infra Client and your cookbooks as a single, deployable package.
+It is optimized for running without the need for a Chef Infra Server and it provides a pull-based update strategy for continuous delivery of the Chef Infra Client and your cookbooks to your infrastructure nodes.
 It is a full replacement and improvement over the environment and role cookbook patterns or Berkshelf way.
 It is built on a solid foundation of battle-tested tools, and it is production and enterprise ready.

 Setting `pkg_scaffolding="chef/scaffolding-chef-infra"` in your `plan.sh` or `plan.ps1` automatically keeps you up-to-date on the latest best practices.

 ![Image of the Effortless pattern](/docs/effortless-graphic.png)

 You can implement the Effortless pattern for Chef Infra by building a Habitat package.
 All you need to do is make a `policyfile` and a Habitat plan (`plan.sh` or `plan.ps1`).
-Additionally, you can tune the settings of the chef-infra-client by using the configuration methods described below.
+Additionally, you can tune the settings of the Chef Infra Client by using the configuration methods described below.

 ### Policyfile